GrottoPress/shield/docs/10-BEARER-LOGIN.md

 - `Shield::Api::EmailConfirmations::Edit`
 - `Shield::Api::PasswordResets::Create`
 - `Shield::Api::PasswordResets::Update`
+- `Shield::Api::SkipAuthenticationCache`

-If your application decides to allow any of these functionalities via its API, the modules above should be `include`d in their respective API classes.
+If your application decides to allow any of these functionalities via its API, the modules above should be `include`d in their respective API actions.

 ### Other Types